ModernProgrammer/UICollectionViewParallaxCell/README.md

 *Note: paddingOffset is a variable declared within the UICollectionViewParallaxCell which by default is a CGFloat of 0.
 We will update the offset within the collectionView function, cellForItemAt.

-In the class with your UICollectionView go to your cellForItemAt function.
+In the class with your UICollectionView, go to your cellForItemAt function.
 Within in it declare the following:
 ```ruby
 func collectionView(_ collectionView: UICollectionView, cellForItemAt indexPath: IndexPath) -> UICollectionViewCell {